 See more information: https://www.yelp.com/biz/hanauma-bay-honolulu-4

-Route 22 by The Bus: https://www.thebus.org/Route/timetables/rt22.pdf
+Route 22 by The Bus: http://www.thebus.org/

-Note: If you want to snorkel at Hanauma Bay or anytime while you are on Oahu, you can probably save some money by renting from Snorkel Bob's just outside Waikiki on Kapahulu Ave at Date St(across from Starbucks) https://www.yelp.com/biz/snorkel-bobs-honolulu-honolulu
+Note: Snorkel gear rentals are available, but if you want to snorkel at Hanauma Bay or any time while you are on Oʻahu, you can probably save some money by renting from Snorkel Bob's, located just outside Waikīkī on Kapahulu Avenue at Date Street (across from Starbucks and Jack In The Box) https://www.yelp.com/biz/snorkel-bobs-honolulu-honolulu

-3. Lanai Lookout (30 minutes from Waikiki)
+3. Lānaʻi Lookout (30 minutes from Waikīkī)

-Just around the corner from Hanauma Bay as you head east, is a scenic pullover nicknamed Lanai Lookut.
-The parking lot is small, so may be hard to get a parking spot, but normally most people stop, take a few pictures and leave, so you can wait for a spot or drive on to another more popular scenic spot just around the corner at Halona Blowhole (see below).
+Just around the corner from Hanauma Bay as you head east is a scenic pullover nicknamed Lānaʻi Lookout.
+The parking lot is small, so it may be hard to get a parking spot, but normally most people stop, take a few pictures, and leave, so you can wait for a spot or drive on to another more popular scenic spot just around the corner at Halona Blowhole (see below).

-4. Halona Blowhole & Halona Cove aka Eternity Beach (35 minutes from Waikiki)
+4. Hālona Blowhole & Hālona Beach Cove aka Eternity Beach (35 minutes from Waikīkī)

-You will see Halona Cove then immediately after a parking lot for Halona Blowhole.
+You will see Hālona Beach Cove then immediately after a parking lot for Hālona Blowhole.

-Halona blowhole is really active when the waves are big.
-Also, next to the parking lot is Halona Cove, it's a short walk down to the beach and great a little stop as long as the ocean is not too rough.
+Hālona Blowhole is really active when the waves are big.
+Also, next to the parking lot is Hālona Beach Cove, also known as Eternity Beach, made famous by the 1950s Hollywood classic "From Here to Eternity".
+It's a short walk down to the beach and great a little stop as long as the ocean is not too rough.

 See more information, pictures, and directions:

-5. Makapuu Lookout and Makapuu Lighthouse Trail (40-45 minutes from Waikiki)
+5. Makapuʻu Lookout and Makapuʻu Lighthouse Trail (40-45 minutes from Waikīkī)

-If you are looking for a family friendly hike then this is one of them.
-The recently repaved 1-2 hour hike (roundtrip) up the Makapuu Lighthouse Trail will probably get your heart rate up and you'll probably break a sweat, but you will be rewarded with ocean views along the way, climaxing with a wonderul view of East Oahu at the top near the lighthouse.
+If you are looking for a family-friendly hike then this is one of them.
+The recently repaved 1-2 hour hike (roundtrip) up the Makapuʻu Lighthouse Trail will probably get your heart rate up and you'll probably break a sweat, but you will be rewarded with ocean views along the way, climaxing with a wonderful view of East Oʻahu at the top near the lighthouse.
 Note: There are no bathrooms or facilities and little shade, so plan ahead when coming here.

 See more information, pictures, and directions: https://www.yelp.com/biz/makapuu-point-lighthouse-trail-honolulu

-Sidenote: If you are in a hurry or just not an avid hiker there is a great lookout just past the entrance to the Makapuu Lighthouse Trail.
-Parking at Makapuu lookout is limited so it may take a few minutes to get a spot during peak hours.
+Sidenote: If you are in a hurry or just not an avid hiker, there is a great lookout just past the entrance to the Makapuʻu Lighthouse Trail.
+Parking at Makapuʻu Lookout is limited, so it may take a few minutes to get a spot during peak hours.

-6. Waimanalo Beach (50 minutes from Waikiki)
+6. Waimānalo Beach (50 minutes from Waikīkī)

-Waimanalo Beach and nearby Bellows Beach are both very family friendly most days.
-Just be aware there are only lifeguards at a few Waimanalo beaches, so go to any of the public Waimanalo beaches if you are not a strong swimmer.
+Waimānalo Beach and nearby Bellows Beach are both very family-friendly most days.
+Just be aware there are only lifeguards at a few Waimānalo beaches, so go to any of the public Waimānalo beaches if you are not a strong swimmer.

-See more information, pictures, and get directions to the beaches of Waimanalo:
+See more information, pictures, and get directions to the beaches of Waimānalo:

-View above is from the popular and relatively family friendly Lanikai Pillbox hike overlooking world famous Lanikai Beach and the Mokulua Islands aka The Mokes.
-Lanikai beach, once a semi-secret beach, now no longer.
-It's a beautiful beach, however parking is very limited (no parking on 3 day weekends) and there are no nearby bathrooms or showers. https://www.yelp.com/biz/lanikai-beach-kailua
+The view above is from the popular and relatively family-friendly Lanikai Pillbox Hike overlooking world-famous Lanikai Beach and the Mokulua Islands a.k.a "The Mokes".
+Lanikai Beach, once a semi-secret beach, now no longer.
+It's a beautiful beach, however parking is very limited (no parking on 3-day weekends, and intermittent complete bans on weekday street parking) and there are no nearby bathrooms or showers. https://www.yelp.com/biz/lanikai-beach-kailua

 Just around the corner from Lanikai Beach is Kailua Beach Park.
 This is a great beach for the whole family.
 Busy on the weekends, but you should be able to find parking during the week: https://www.yelp.com/biz/kailua-beach-park-kailua

-The Nuuanu Pali Lookout is an easy stop being only 5-10 min up Pali Highway from downtown Honolulu.
-The view is spectacular overlooking the Windward (east) side of Oahu.
+The Nuʻuanu Pali Lookout is an easy stop, being only 5-10 minutes up Pali Highway from downtown Honolulu.
+The view is spectacular overlooking the Windward (east) side of Oʻahu.
 It may be windy and/or cold at times, so you may want to bring a jacket or sweater just in case.

 See more information, pictures, and get directions to Pali Lookout: https://www.yelp.com/biz/nuuanu-pali-state-wayside-honolulu

-9. Byodo-In Temple (45 minutes from Waikiki) https://www.yelp.com/biz/byodo-in-temple-kaneohe
+9. Byodo-In Temple (45 minutes from Waikīkī)

 Great place to stop to sample a variety of coffee and macadamia nuts, as well as much more.
 You will see a sign for the macadamia nut farm just before you reach Kualoa Regional Park and Chinaman's Hat (below).

-11. Chinaman's Hat and Kualoa Regional Park (1-1.5 hours from Waikiki depending on route)
+11. Chinaman's Hat and Kualoa Regional Park (1-1.5 hours from Waikīkī, depending on route)

-See more information, pictures, and directions to Chinamans Hat and Kualoa Regional Park: https://www.yelp.com/biz/kualoa-regional-park-kaneohe
+See more information, pictures, and directions to Chinaman's Hat and Kualoa Regional Park: https://www.yelp.com/biz/kualoa-regional-park-kaneohe

-12. Shrimp Trucks (1-1.5 hours from Waikiki)
+12. Shrimp Trucks (1-1.5 hours from Waikīkī)

-North Shore of Oahu
+North Shore of Oʻahu

-(times will vary depending on if you take the shorter route of H-2 up the middle of Oahu or the longer scenic route along the Windward (east) side of Oahu
+(Times will vary depending on if you take the shorter route of H-2 up the middle of Oʻahu or the longer scenic route along the Windward (east) side of Oʻahu)

 13. Sunset Beach (1.5-2 hours)

-Sunset Beach is a nice wide beach usually with plenty of parking.
+Sunset Beach is a nice wide beach, usually with plenty of parking.
 It's great for swimming during late Spring through early September.
 And, it is a great place to watch a sunset during the Summer, hence the name.
 Not recommended for swimming during the winter months when the surf is large, but it's a great place to watch surfers during that time.

-12. Ehukai Beach aka Pipeline (1-2.5 hours)
+12. ʻEhukai Beach a.k.a.
+Pipeline (1-2.5 hours)

-Probably the most famous surfing beach in the world and for good reason.
+Probably the most famous surfing beach in the world, and for good reason.
 The waves are large and break in a near perfect cylinder or pipe shape very close to the beach, which makes it a great place to get up and close to watch the surfers tackle some very large waves.
-The last professional surf contest of year is held here every December.
+The last professional surf contest of the year is held here every December.

 13. Shark's Cove (1-2.5 hours)

-14. Waimea Bay and Waimea Valley (1-3 hours from Waikiki)
+14. Waimea Bay and Waimea Valley (1-3 hours from Waikīkī)

-Waimea Bay is probably the most famous big wave surf spot in the world and a great place to watch surfers try their luck at some of the biggest waves on Earth.
+Waimea Bay is probably the most famous big wave surf spots in the world and a great place to watch surfers try their luck at some of the biggest waves on Earth.
 Bring binoculars for a better view, as the waves break very far from the beach.
-If you see how calm and welcoming Waimea Bay is during the summer months it's hard to believe that it's the same beach during the Winter.
+If you see how calm and welcoming Waimea Bay is during the summer months, it's hard to believe that it's the same beach during the Winter.

-15. Haleiwa Town (1-3.5 hours Waikiki)
+15. Haleʻiwa Town (1-3.5 hours Waikīkī)

-Haleiwa is a small rustic town on the Northshore of Oahu.
+Haleʻiwa is a small rustic town on the North Shore of Oʻahu.
 It is a great little town to park and walk to enjoy all the little shops, as well as grab a bite to eat.
-There is also an area on the edge of town across from the McDonalds with an assortment of delicious foodtrucks to choose from.
+There is also an area on the edge of town across from the McDonald's with an assortment of delicious food trucks to choose from.